Recipes Wood Fired Pizza Ovens 🔥

 I know I’ve written PAGES about this meal, but this is NOT a reflection of its difficulty.
 This is really easy-peasy stuff and so much of it can be done ahead.
 You can make both the dressing and marinade days before and on the day, the lettuce and herbs and beetroot can all be prepped and washed and in the fridge and the nuts and seeds can be toasted well in advance.
 The ham itself is FOOL PROOF and all you have to do at the last minute is warm the dressing and assemble the salad.
 If there's a lot of detail here, it’s not because it’s hard, but because I think this is a great meal and I really feel confident and comfortable every time I present it and I really want you to feel that too!

 This Tabouleh recipe has nothing really to do with cooking in a wood fired oven, though it's a natural accompaniment with any Middle Eastern flavoured roast meat or with homemade pita or Turkish bread.

-If you go to the How to use a Mezzaluna section, you will find this Tabouleh recipe expounded upon in great detail.
+If you go to the How to use a Mezzaluna on our FAQ's page, you will find this Tabouleh recipe expounded upon in great detail.

 - 2 fairly big and lusciously ripe Roma tomatoes

 - 2 big bunches Italian (flat leaf) parsley

 - 1 smallish red onion

 - 2 - 3 tablespoons really good olive oil